ts4nfdi/terminology-service-suite/README.md

   - Widget that searches an instance of OLS for matching terms

 For more information about the existing widgets and its props, just run the included Storybook and the docs page.

+## Funding

+This work was done as part of the NFDI4Health Consortium and is published on behalf of this Consortium (www.nfdi4health.de).
+It is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project number 442326535.